MJ: I’ve just realized how few jokes I know. You always open with a joke. I’ve got nothin’.

 That said, Alice in the Country of Clover isn’t outright bad.
 I definitely smiled a few times at the humor, and can see myself checking out the next Clover installment, Cheshire Cat Waltz, which Seven Seas is publishing next month.

-MELINDA: I suppose my feeling here is that you’ve perhaps sold me on Alice in the Country of Hearts rather than on this sequel, which sounds… not bad, but probably not worth prioritizing over better manga.
+MJ: I suppose my feeling here is that you’ve perhaps sold me on Alice in the Country of Hearts rather than on this sequel, which sounds… not bad, but probably not worth prioritizing over better manga.

 MICHELLE: And, like you, perhaps I meant to, but I feel bad about it!
 I definitely hope that people support Seven Seas by checking out the Clover titles.